21st July 2021

 For the first time, Sky had a genuine competitor.
 But how do BT Sport and Sky Sports compare?
 Which is cheaper, which is the best, and can you get away with a single subscription, or should you shell out for both?
 Read on as we weigh up the pros and cons of the two contenders.

-Currently, BT Sport customers who sign up to the full range of BT channels (BT Sport 1, BT Sport 2, BT Sport 3 and BT Sport ESPN) can watch 42 exclusive live Premier League games per season, though this will increase to 52 from the 2019/20 season.
+Currently, BT Sport customers who sign up to the full range of BT channels (BT Sport 1, BT Sport 2, BT Sport 3 and BT Sport ESPN) can watch 52 exclusive live Premier League games per season.

-They also get live matches from other competitions, including the Champions League, plus at least 69 live games from the Gallagher Premiership rugby championship.
+They also get live matches from other competitions, including the Champions League and Europa League, plus live games from the Gallagher Premiership rugby championship.
 Fans of other sports can enjoy cricket (including the Ashes), NBA Basketball, Major League Baseball, Ultimate Fighting Championship, Moto GP and Nascar.

-Sky Sports offer ten channels, including a dedicated Sky Sports News channel and the Sky Sports F1 channel.
-Sky customers can watch an array of events including 126 live Premier League games, live rugby (including England internationals), Formula 1 and England cricket matches.
+Sky Sports offers 10 channels, including a dedicated Sky Sports News channel and the Sky Sports F1 channel.
+Sky customers can watch an array of events including over 140 live Premier League games, live rugby (including England internationals), Formula 1 and England cricket matches.

-BT broadband and TV packages include the BT Sport channels, while BT broadband customers can pay £9/month to watch online or through the app (the first three months are free).
-If you get your pay TV service from another provider, prices are typically higher (eg: £20.00/month for SD channels on Sky TV). customers get free access to BT Sport Lite - BT Sport 1 and its Premier League coverage.
+BT broadband and TV packages include the BT Sport channels, while BT broadband customers can pay £15/month to watch online or through the app.
+If you get your pay TV service from another provider, prices are typically higher (eg: £29.99/month for SD channels on Sky TV or with TalkTalk).

-Sky Sports is more expensive.
-Sky customers can add it to their service for £22/month (18 month contract) or £30/month (no contract).
+Sky Sports is generally more expensive than BT Sport.
+Sky customers can add it to their service for £25/month with an 18-month contract.
 You can pay less if you're happy to add just a single channel - Sky Sports HD for example, or a dedicated football, golf or cricket channel.
 Additional channels can be added for an additional fee, but you'll likely find that you get better value to subscribe to the full array of channels than just two or three of them.

 Customers using other pay-TV services will pay a different amount depending on the Sky Sports channels that are available.
-For example, offers Sky Sports HD in its VIP Bundle, but if you choose to add the Sky Sports collection to its cheapest budget it will cost £39.25/month in HD.
-Meanwhile, BT only offers two of Sky's channels - Sky Sports Main Event and Sky Sports Extra, for £36 per month in HD.
+For example, offers Sky Sports HD in its VIP Bundle, but if you choose to add the Sky Sports collection to its cheapest bundle it will cost £31.75/month in HD.
+Sky also offers Sky Sports channels via its Now TV add on, which costs £33.99 a month.

-Sky Sports is also available without a pay-TV subscription through .
+In fact, anyone can access Sky Sports without a pay-TV subscription through .
 The Sky-owned streaming service offers one-off passes to watch all the Sky Sports channels on your TV or an internet-enabled device, with no need for a contract.
-To do this, you simply need to open a Now TV account online and then choose between the day, week or month passes (£7.99, £12.99 and £33.99 respectively).
+To do this, you simply need to open a Now TV account online and then choose between the day or month passes (£9.98 and £33.99 respectively).

 The best option depends on your own personal preferences.
 If you want the widest choice of sporting events, Sky Sports is your best bet.
 But if you're looking to cut costs, BT Sport is better value – especially if you sign up for it as part of a package with BT TV and broadband.